Terriers

 They are intelligent creatures and require a lot of stimulation.
 Therefore, if you can’t offer them your time and attention, it might not be best to choose a dog other than a Staffie unless you want your furniture and other household items chewed to bits out of boredom.

-Grooming your dog's glossy hair will be relatively easy, thanks to its short coat.
+Grooming your dog’s glossy hair will be relatively easy, thanks to their short coat.
 A weekly grooming session with a thistle brush should be sufficient to remove any dirt or unnecessary hair.

 You will only need to bathe them if you feel that they are getting smelly or they have gotten particularly dirty after a walk.